Penal laws against the Welsh: Implementation

 These acts were never universally enforced and were introduced as an emergency measure in response to the rebellion.
 Nevertheless the immediate effect of these appears to have been the opposite of the intention.
 Rather than coercing the Welsh to obedience, it may have led many uchelwyr (Welsh nobles) to resort to arms.
 Meanwhile Welsh labourers, students and nobles were reported to leave England to support the cause.

 After the rebellion the statutes often lay dormant as a more peaceful co-existence was rebuilt between English and Welsh in Wales.
 Nevertheless the existence of the laws meant that they could be appealed to in disputes, to the disadvantage of the Welsh, or indeed to those who married Welsh spouses.
 Indeed the statutes were reissued in 1431, 1433, 1444 and 1447, at the specific request of English people living in Wales; and it was this perpetual threat of disadvantage that led many of the wealthier or enterprising Welshmen to seek and be granted full English denizenship.

 Despite being inconsistently implemented, and widely worked around, the penal laws remained a source of resentment and frustration into the Tudor period.
 Henry Tudor was born in Pembroke, raised in Raglan and his grandfather hailed from Anglesey.
 He played up these Welsh connections, even fighting under a banner of a red dragon at the battle of Bosworth Field.
 On taking the throne, Henry VII broke with convention and also declared himself Prince of Wales, rewarding Welsh supporters thereafter.
 Through a series of charters the principality and other areas saw the penal laws being abolished, although communities sometimes had to pay considerable sums for these charters.
 There also remained some doubt about their legal validity.

 The penal statutes were finally superseded under Henry VIII by the Laws in Wales Acts 1535 and 1542.
 These acts were designed to create a uniformity of law across England and Wales and under them, the Welsh became citizens of the realm, and these acts conferred on them the same rights, freedoms and privileges under the laws of the realm as for English subjects.
-This was welcomed at the time as putting and end to the discriminatory system.
-Nevertheless, it was not until 1621, when Welsh MP James Perrot of Pembrokeshire moved a Bill which sought to more systematically remove obsolete acts from the statute books.
-These included the penal laws, and they were expunged from the statue books in 1624.
+This was welcomed at the time as putting an end to the discriminatory system.
+Nevertheless, it was not until 1621, when Welsh MP James Perrot of Pembrokeshire moved a Bill which sought to more systematically remove obsolete acts from the statute books, that the penal laws were repealed, being expunged from the statute books in 1624.